Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Introduction

 The paper is organized as follows.
-Section \ref{Sec:OBSF} presents the main result of the paper, namely the pH observer based control system and its design parameters in terms of a set of LMIs.
-Section \ref{Sec:Examples} presents two examples.
-An infinite dimensional Timoshenko beam model on a one dimensional spatial domain and a non-linear microelectromechanical system (MEMS), which are used to show the design procedure and the achieved closed-loop performances by means of numerical simulations.
-Finally, Section \ref{Section:Conclusion} gives some final remarks and discussions on possible future work related to this topic.
+Section \ref{Sec:OBSF} presents the design procedure in terms of LMIs of the proposed OBSF controller and the stability results.
+Section \ref{Sec:Examples} presents two examples, an infinite-dimensional Timoshenko beam model on a 1-dimensional spatial domain and a \jesus{finite-dimensional non-linear} microelectromechanical system (MEMS).
+The design procedure and the closed-loop performances by means of numerical simulations are illustrated.
+Finally, Section \ref{Section:Conclusion} gives some final remarks and discussions on possible future work.